mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 126 - Fake Null Object/readme.md

 }

 // Using inheritance for null objects is a mistake
-// We should use interfaces (when available) public class NullAddress extends Address {
+// You should use interfaces (when available) public class NullAddress extends Address {

 	public NullAddress() { }